-This article will break down what lies behind the best company values, help you identify the values that define your business, and inspire you with 11 outstanding examples of companies that live their values each day.
+This article will break down what lies behind the best core company values, help you identify the values that define your business, and inspire you with 11 outstanding examples of companies that live their values each day.

-The meaning of company values
+The meaning of company core values

 Defining your company values requires a close examination of your organization’s culture and vision.
 Think deeply about how to use your values to illustrate what your company hopes to achieve and represent.
 Consider these guidelines when establishing your company values: